Blushbox/spree-product-assembly/README.markdown

 - t-shirt
 - hat

-If the t-shirt has three variants (small / medium / large), and the hat has no variants (ie one-size-fits-all), then Bundle 1 can be configured as follows:
+If the t-shirt has three variants (small / medium / large), and the hat has no variants (ie one-size-fits-all), then "Bundle 1" can be configured as follows:

-Bundle 1
 - Small (assembly variant): contains T-shirt small variant (part variant) + Hat (no variant)
 - Medium (assembly variant): contains T-shirt medium variant (part variant) + Hat (no variant)
 - Large (assembly variant): contains T-shirt large variant (part variant) + Hat (no variant)